cognitedata/neat/docs/tutorial/workflows/sheet2cdf.md

-# Workflow: From Excel Sheet to CDF
+# From Excel Sheet to CDF

 This workflow is purely based on [Transformation Rules](../transformation-rules.md), a specially tailored Excel template, which holds both the semantic data model and the knowledge graph definitions.
 The workflow is depicted in the screenshot below.